 What kind of responsibilities do I have when I get Border Giant to transport my parcel?

 As an importer, you are responsible for providing accurate and complete information, producing any documents to verify value of goods.
-You are also responsible for paying all required taxes and duties assessed on you imports.
+You are also responsible for paying all required taxes and duties assessed on the imports.
 When using the services of a Customs Broker, the ultimate liability works in a similar manner as if you were to hire an accountant to prepare your tax return.
-If the CBSA does not agree with any of the information provided regarding the import, the responsibility for paying any differences in assessed duties of taxes lies with the importer.
+If the CBSA does not agree with any of the information provided regarding the import, the responsibility for paying any differences in assessed duties and taxes lies with the importer.